vincesafe/chatavion/README.en.md

 send.sh converts the message into base32 and makes a request to (base32message).emgt.xx.yy.
 If everything works fine, that request reaches the SEND server and the message is decoded and logged.
-As I said earlier, since I couldn't manage to make a proper DNS response, we can't have an immediate confirmation that the message was recorded.
-I'm currently working on a future version of SEND programs, using Node.js, that will allow an immediate reply.
-Until then, we have to use a reception program.
+If the 42.42.42.42 reply is received from SEND, the program indicated that the message was received.
+However, it does not mean it was actually processed.
+For instance, sending consecutively the same message will not work.

 Provided the system unstability, avoiding special characters is better.

-The SEND server blocks new messages for 35 seconds after it receives a request.
-Thus, one has to wait before sending an other message.

 recepauto.sh simply makes DNS requests (m1.getmmsg.xx.yy, ...) to receive messages from the log.
 Before using it, replace getmmsg.xx.yy with the NS name that forwards requests to the RECV server.